raghulari/raghulari/README.md

 - Computer Science Engineering student
 - Focused on **Full-Stack Development** and **AI/ML Foundations**
-- Building production-ready web apps and APIs with modern JavaScript frameworks
+- Building production-ready web apps and APIs with modern frameworks

 ---

 ## 🔹 Current Work

-- Developing APIs using **Node.js + Express + MongoDB**
-- Developing dynamic front-end web applications using **React.js**
-- Focusing on Building **Full Stack Application**
+-Designing and building end-to-end software solutions that address real-world problems -Translating ideas into scalable, production-ready systems with a strong focus on quality and reliability -Continuously learning and adopting modern engineering practices to improve system design and execution -Integrating AI-driven thinking to enhance decision-making, automation, and product effectiveness

 ---